-- Valid registration in the University. - Pass marks in the Elective Appointment. - 100% attendance in the clinical component; up to 10% absenteeism in the clinical component could be acceptable with written permission of the Consultant. - At least 80% attendance in other relevant components of all the subjects. - Completion of the course in all subjects with the signature of the Head of each Department in the record book and the application form.
+- Valid registration in the University. - 100% attendance in the clinical component; up to 10% absenteeism in the clinical component could be acceptable with written permission of the Consultant/Head of the Department. - At least 80% attendance in other relevant components of all the subjects. - Completion of the course in all subjects with the signature of the Head of each Department in the record book and the application form.